rednafi/rednafi.com/content/python/pre_commit.md

 you're reading.

-* **[Flake8]**: *Flake8* is a wrapper around *PyFlakes*, *pycodestyle*, Ned Batchelder's [McCabe script].
-The combination of these three linters makes sure that your code is compliant with [PEP-8] and free of some obvious code smells.
+* **[Flake8]**: *Flake8* is a wrapper around *PyFlakes*, *pycodestyle*, Ned Batchelder's McCabe script[^2].
+The combination of these three linters makes sure that your code is compliant with PEP-8[^3] and free of some obvious code smells.

 ## Installing pre-commit